 About Lilly Diabetes

-Lilly has been a global leader in diabetes care since 1923, when we introduced the world’s first commercial insulin.
-Today we are building upon this heritage by working to meet the diverse needs of people with diabetes and those who care for them.
-Through research and collaboration, a broad and growing product portfolio, and a continued determination to provide real solutions—from medicines to support programs and more—we strive to make life better for all those affected by diabetes around the world.
-For more information, visit www.lillydiabetes.com.
+Lilly Diabetes has been a global leader in diabetes care since 1923, when it introduced the world’s first commercial insulin.
+Today it is building upon this heritage by working to meet the diverse needs of people with diabetes and those who care for them.
+Through research and collaboration, a broad and growing product portfolio, and a continued determination to provide real solutions—from medicines to support programs and more—Lilly Diabetes strives to make life better for all those affected by diabetes around the world.
+For more information, click here.

 About Eli Lilly and Company

 Lilly is a global healthcare leader that unites caring with discovery to make life better for people around the world.
 It was founded more than a century ago by a man committed to creating high-quality medicines that meet real needs, and today it remains true to that mission in all our work.
 Across the globe, Lilly employees work to discover and bring life-changing medicines to those who need them, improve the understanding and management of disease, and give back to communities through philanthropy and volunteerism.
 To learn more about Lilly, please visit their website or newsroom.

 Rocky Mountain Diabetes Center is a local medical center that specializes in internal medicine and its sub-specialty endocrinology, which deals with disorders of the endocrine system.
 Typical conditions that are evaluated or treated by the Center include diabetes, osteoporosis, insulin resistance, thyroid diseases, thyroid cancer, hypertension, cholesterol (lipid) disorders, pituitary and adrenal disorders, obesity, infertility, and growth problems.
 The Clinical Research department of Rocky Mountain Diabetes carries out medical research in many endocrine-related clinical trials for Lilly more than 10 years.
 These clinical trials bring to market new treatments and medications for diabetes.